Ahhgust/PeptideLR/README.md

 <br>

 This file gives the peptide sequence (in a 19 amino acid alphabet, with **I**sos -> **L**eus), the 20 amino-acid version (what was queried), and the protein ID (EnsemblID), as well as the genomic coordinates of the protein (GRCh38/hg38, chromosome, start, stop, strand) of the protein (not the peptide).
-What these annotations mean is that there is at least one individual in the 1000 Genomes +HGDP dataset that has these tryptic peptides, and the protein records associated with these peptides are as described above.
+What these annotations mean is that there is at least one individual in the [1000 Genomes + HGDP] (https://gnomad.broadinstitute.org/downloads#v3-hgdp-1kg) dataset that has these tryptic peptides, and the protein records associated with these peptides are as described above.

 <br><br>